 Prince appeared at a dance party near his home in Minnesota the night after his brief hospitalization, according to TMZ.
 Although he didn't perform, Prince told the audience, "Wait a few days before you waste any prayers."

 Prince was last seen alive on Wednesday, April 20, 2016, when he was dropped off at his home.
 After staff members tried and failed to reach him the next morning, they went to his home to check on him.

-Prince was found unresponsive inside an elevator at his home and recording studio around 9:43 a.m., according to a statement from Carver County Sheriff Jim Olson.
+Prince was found unresponsive inside an elevator at his home in Minnesota and recording studio around 9:43 a.m. on Thursday, April 21, 2016, according to a statement from Carver County Sheriff Jim Olson.
 Sheriff's deputies and medical personnel provided "lifesaving CPR" but couldn't revive him, Olson said.